stripedpurple/hu-maker-club-site/_posts/2015-10-27-arcade-cabinet.md

 would be very helpful to make this project a reality.

 For this project, we're building a retro arcade cabinet.
 We'll be using a raspberry pi as the brains of the operation.
-It's going to be a full sized cabinet, just like the [ones from the 70s][imagesearch].
+It's going to be a full-sized cabinet, just like the [ones from the 70s][imagesearch].
 The cabinet will be able to play many of your old favorites using [MAME][], as well as a few modern selections.